AmrikSD/jiraClone/README.md

 run the containers in the background
 `docker-compose up -d`

+after this, you should be able to hit localhost:3000 for the client and localhost:9000 for the API

-get a shell inside of the client conainer
-`docker exec -it client sh`
-from inside the client container
+to get a shell inside of the client conainer, e.g to debug something `docker exec -it client sh` from inside the client container
 `npm start`

-get a shell inside of the server container
+to get a shell inside of the server container
 `docker exec -it server sh`

 from inside the server container